 This month wouldn’t be complete without yet another mention of Christmas and we’ve saved the best for last.
 If sparkles and twinkles are your thing, Malaga is your destination for the festive season.
 The city is bedecked in hundreds of thousands of lights from 29 November to 5 January.

 Calle Larios is the star turn with the entire street covered in a giant canopy of Christmas lights.
 This year’s theme is a festive forest with angels, flowers and autumn leaves providing colour and extra sparkle.
-The annual light and show, when the Christmas lights ‘dance’ in tune to the music, takes place three times every evening at 6.30pm, 8pm and 9.30pm.

 For more news about what’s on in December in Malaga, keep an eye on our what’s on in Malaga page.